-- Europe’s airlines need additional government support measures to manage unprecedented COVID-19 crisis.
+- Europe’s airlines need additional government support measures to manage the unprecedented COVID-19 crisis.

 “We applaud EU Member States and the European Parliament for their swift action, which will help European aviation to better cope with this unprecedented crisis while also avoiding unnecessary CO2 emissions”, said Thomas Reynaert, Managing Director, Airlines for Europe (A4E).

 The latest IATA estimates project a 46% drop in passenger demandMeasured in Revenue Passenger Kilometers (RPKs).
 Source, IATA economics: https://www.iata.org/en/iata-repository/publications/economic-reports/third-impact-assessment/ across Europe in 2020 — the highest among all regions, globally, with a €69 bn ($76 bn) loss in passenger revenues.
 Such a decline puts at risk about 5.6 million jobs and €342 bn ($378 bn) in GDP supported by air transport.

 To alleviate the financial pressure carriers are facing, A4E is asking the EU Institutions and national governments for additional urgent support measures, including:

 - Flexibility to allow airlines to offer passengers rebooking or refundable vouchers as an alternative to immediate refunds in the event of cancellations caused by the pandemic;

 - A deferment or a suspension of all en-route air traffic control (ATC) charges for the remainder of 2020;